Wrongful execution: United States

-In October 1930, a 16-year-old black teenager named Alexander McClay Williams was accused of murdering Vida Robare, a white matron of his reform school, during an attempted sexual assault.
-Authorities coerced Williams into confessing to the murder, although he later recanted his confession.
-Overall, authorities subjected Williams to five interrogations without his parents or an attorney present; he signed three different confessions, the last of which was altered to match the crime scene details and the story that Williams had attempted to sexually assault Robare, as Williams's first confession had not matched the crime scene details or the allegations authorities made against him.
+In October 1930, a 16-year-old African-American boy named Alexander McClay Williams was accused of the attempted rape and murder of Vida Robare, a white matron of his reform school.
+Williams confessed to the murder.
+Overall, authorities subjected Williams to five interrogations without his parents or an attorney present.
+He signed three different confessions, the last of which was altered to match the crime scene details and the story that Williams had attempted to rape Robare, as Williams's first confession had not matched the crime scene details or the allegations authorities made against him.
 At his trial, Williams faced an all-white jury while being represented by his county's first black attorney.
-After a judge formally sentenced him to death, Williams yelled out that he had been promised that authorities would not pursue the death penalty against him if he confessed.
-His appellate attorneys unsuccessfully tried to stop his execution by arguing that he was a "psychopathic inferior," and he was executed on 8 June 1931, still at the age of 16, becoming the youngest person executed in Pennsylvania.
-In 2015, a descendant of his attorney, Samuel Lemon, began researching Williams's case and concluded that the most likely culprit behind Robare's murder was her ex-husband, who had supposedly discovered her body; Robare had obtained a divorce against her ex-husband on the grounds of "extreme cruelty" due to his domestic abuse against her.
+After a judge formally sentenced him to death, Williams yelled out that he had been promised that he would be spared execution if he confessed.
+His appellate attorneys unsuccessfully tried to stop his execution by arguing that he was a "psychopathic inferior," and he was executed on June 8, 1931, still at the age of 16, becoming the youngest person executed in Pennsylvania in the 20th century.
+In 2015, a descendant of his attorney, Samuel Lemon, began researching Williams's case and concluded that the most likely culprit behind Robare's murder was her ex-husband, who had supposedly discovered her body.
+Robare had obtained a divorce against her ex-husband on the grounds of "extreme cruelty" due to domestic abuse.
 Lemon posited that Williams's wrongful prosecution stemmed largely from his race and the "racially charged" atmosphere present at the time.
 In 2022, following a posthumous review of Williams's case, his conviction was overturned, and all charges against him were dismissed, effectively exonerating him.

+Although Williams has been formally exonerated and his execution was therefore wrongful, there is some evidence that he may have actually been guilty of the murder for which he was executed.
+Prior to the murder, Williams had a history of "disobedience" and "malicious mischief" at the reform school.
+Although Robare's ex-husband, Fred Robare, was abusive, Williams said in his confessions that he had committed the murder partly to "get even" with Fred, who had recently had him transferred to a separate cottage for misbehavior.
+Fred reportedly had an alibi; he was said to be busy with a group of boys in the fields surrounding the school at the time of the murder.

+Days before his execution, Williams's mother had visited him in jail.
+During this visit, Williams confessed to the murder.
+He said he had been encouraged to commit the crime by an accomplice, a 17-year-old white boy named Earl Kratzer.
+Kratzer was arrested and charged with murder after Williams's mother swore out a warrant against him.
+When Williams was called to testify at his preliminary hearing, he said he lied when he accused Kratzer of being an accomplice, resulting in the charges against Kratzer being dismissed.
+However, Williams did not proclaim his own innocence in the murder.